The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Introduction

 Here, $u=(u_1,u_2)(t,x_1,x_2)$ denotes the velocity vector-field.
-The scalar function $\Pi$ stands for the pressure which can be recovered from $u$ via Calder\'on-Zygmund operators, namely,
+The scalar function $\Pi$ stands for the pressure which can be recovered at least formally from $u$ via Calder\'on-Zygmund operators, namely,

-There have been numerous studies on the bi-dimensional incompressible Euler equations by many physicists and mathematicians due to its physical importance.
-At first, some results on the local well-posedness of smooth solution for the large initial data were obtained in different type function spaces such as $H^s(\RR^2)$, $B^s_{p,q}(\RR^2)$ and $F^s_{p,q}(\RR^2)$ etc. Since the vorticity $\omega$ satisfies the free transport equation
+Due to its physical importance, there are numerous studies on the two-dimensional incompressible Euler equations by many physicists and mathematicians.
+In particular, local-in-time smooth solutions with the large initial data were obtained in different type function spaces such as $H^s(\RR^2)$, $B^s_{p,q}(\RR^2)$ and $F^s_{p,q}(\RR^2)$, etc. Since the vorticity $\omega$ satisfies the free transport equation

 the incompressible condition guarantees that the quantity $\|\omega(t)\|_{L^\infty(\RR^2)}$ is conserved.
-This together with the Beal-Kato-Majda (abbr.
-B-K-M) criterion established in \cite{BKM} and the logarithmic Sobolev inequality entails the global existence and uniqueness of smooth solutions for the general initial data in subcritical functional spaces such as $B^s_{p,q}(\RR^2)$ with $s>\frac2p+1$, see for example \cite{KP86,MAj-book,MWZ2012}.
+This observation together with the Beale-Kato-Majda (abbr.
+B-K-M) criterion established in \cite{BKM}, and the logarithmic Sobolev inequality entail the global existence and uniqueness of smooth solutions for the general initial data in subcritical functional spaces such as $B^s_{p,q}(\RR^2)$ with $s>\frac2p+1$, see for example \cite{KP86,MAj-book,MWZ2012,Wol}.
 However, the B-K-M criterion does not work in the critical framework because the logarithmic Sobolev inequality is not available.
-In order to overcome this difficulty, M. Vishik~\cite{Vi98} established the following logarithmic estimate for the vorticity equation
+In order to overcome this difficulty, Vishik~\cite{Vi98} established the following logarithmic estimate for the vorticity equation